robertalv/convex-panel/packages/panel/README.md

 ```

 That's it!
 The panel will appear at the bottom of your screen.
 Click to expand and authenticate with your Convex account via OAuth.

+## Framework-Specific Imports

+Convex Panel provides framework-specific entry points for optimal integration:

+- **`convex-panel/nextjs`** - Next.js-optimized wrapper with built-in SSR handling
+- **`convex-panel/react`** - React/Vite-optimized wrapper without SSR overhead
+- **`convex-panel`** - Default export (backward compatible, works everywhere)

+### Why use framework-specific imports?

+- **Next.js**: The `/nextjs` import handles client-side rendering automatically, preventing hydration issues
+- **React/Vite**: The `/react` import is simpler and has no SSR overhead for client-only apps
+- **Default**: Use the default import if you prefer manual SSR handling or need maximum compatibility

+All imports provide the same functionality - choose based on your framework for the best experience.

 ## Configuration